aaronjensen/software-development/partitions-and-compositions.md

 ## Effort

-I'm not going to lie: it takes more work to build separate libraries than it does to build everything into a single application &mdash; at first.
-But, only at first.
-You have to learn how to do it.
-You have to develop techniques for dealing with the boilerplate, such as template projects or code-migration scripts that can be used to update multiple repositories at once.
-But, once you have done these things, the benefits start to become so apparent, they are impossible not to appreciate.
+It takes more work to build separate libraries than it does to build everything into a single application, but only initially.
+There are two dimensions that are more challenging.
+The first is that you must learn new skills do to this, but that's something you have already spent a lifetime doing.
+The second is that it takes more effort up front to establish patterns and libraries for your specific project.
+This gets easier and takes less effort as your team gets better at it.
+You will have to develop techniques for dealing with the boilerplate (e.g., template projects) and learn how to make changes across multiple repositories (e.g., with code-migration scripts).

+Once you have done these things, the benefits start to become so apparent, they are impossible not to appreciate.
+The momentary slowdown is infinitesimal compared to the acceleration that will happen over the life of the project as a result of proper decomposition.

 ## Benefits